Grand Theft Auto IV: Critical response

 Grand Theft Auto IV received "universal acclaim" from critics, according to review aggregator Metacritic.
 It is the second-highest-rated game on the site, and the highest-rated PlayStation 3 and Xbox 360 game.
 Reviewers praised the narrative, open world design and combat system.
 Hilary Goldstein of IGN felt that the game "sets a new benchmark for open-world games", and Andrew Reiner of Game Informer wrote that the game "completely changes the landscape of gaming".

 Reviewers lauded the open world design, some further complimenting the freedom that it allows the player.
 Seth Schiesel of The New York Times named the city the "real star" of the game.
-Official Xbox Magazines Hicks was impressed by the city, attributing this to the game's artificial intelligence.
+Official Xbox Magazines Jon Hicks was impressed by the city, attributing this to the game's artificial intelligence.
 Robinson of Computer and Video Games considered the environment believable, and felt that the world was "utterly unmatched".
 Goldstein of IGN felt that, although Liberty City is inspired by New York, it is not beholden to it.
 He wrote that the city "exists in its own universe and rightfully so".
 Crispin Boyer of 1UP.com directed praise at the city's "breathtaking vistas, incredibly varied scenery, and lived-in look."
 Conversely, Jesse Costantino of GameRevolution felt that the game lacked important features common in other open world games.

 Reviewers praised the narrative.
 IGNs Goldstein accepted that the darker tones to the story were a break from series tradition.
-Jon Hicks of Official Xbox Magazine felt surprised by the amount of depth to the story.
+Hicks of Official Xbox Magazine felt surprised by the amount of depth to the story.
 Reiner of Game Informer wrote that the level of freedom in the game contributed to his enjoyment of the story.
 The morality choices faced by players throughout the narrative were also welcomed.
 1UP.coms Boyer felt that they gave the game an element of "replayability".
 Eurogamers Tom Bramwell considered the morality choices a fair substitute over "bosses with large health bars".

 The game's protagonist, Niko Bellic, with the main antagonist, Dimitri Rascalov.
 Reviewers praised the story and characters, commending the morality choices faced by players.

 The game's characters—particularly Niko—received positive reactions from critics.
 Hicks of Official Xbox Magazine and Andy Robinson of Computer and Video Games both called Niko "charismatic" and "likeable", stating that they prefer him over previous protagonists of the series.
 George Walter of GamesRadar praised the depth of the character, and IGNs Goldstein felt that the character of Niko feels relatable when faced with difficult decisions.
 Jeff Gerstmann of Giant Bomb felt that Niko was "the only thing that mattered to [him]" as he progressed through the story, with the character becoming one of his favourite features of the game.
 Schiesel of The New York Times named Niko one of the most realised video game characters attributing this to the game's script, while 1UP.coms Boyer commended the use of character bonding during missions.